 I define risk as the possibility of permanent impairment of capital.

-The Ariel Discovery Fund seeks to find investment opportunities with a potentially sizable margin of safety*, which we define as the difference between the intrinsic value of a stock and the market’s current price.
+The deep value strategies seek to find investment opportunities with a potentially sizable margin of safety*, which we define as the difference between the intrinsic value of a stock and the market’s current price.

 What are, in your opinion, the most important factors to consider when evaluating risk?